MikeJollie2707/MichaelBot/docs/docs/commands/core.md

 **Parameters:**

 - `category/command`: The category's name or the command's name or the command's aliases.
+This also includes subcommand.

 **Examples:**